+CAS number: Not available.

-CAS number: 91403-64-4.
-Basis for action: The PMN states that the use of the substance will be as a resist compound for semiconductor manufacture.
-Based on the physical/ chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for acute toxicity, aquatic toxicity, eve irritation, gene cell mutagenicity, reproductive toxicity, respiratory sensitization, skin irritation, skin sensitization, and specific target organ toxicity if the chemical is not used following the limitations noted.
-This proposed SNUR designates the following as "significant new uses" requiring further review by EPA:
+Basis for action: The PMN states that the generic use of the substance will be as an open, non-dispersive use additive for the textile industry.
+Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for aquatic toxicity and surfactant effects on the lungs, irritation to skin, eyes, and respiratory tract, and dermal sensitization if the chemical is not used following the limitation noted in the proposed SNUR.
+The proposed SNUR designates the following as "significant new uses" requiring further review by EPA: